Trafficked woman hopes sharing her story will help girls back home in Akwesasne | CBC News

 Trafficked woman hopes sharing her story will help girls back home in Akwesasne

-'I survived this for a reason,' woman sold at age 14 says
+'I survived this for a reason,' says Sierra, who was sold at age 14

 WARNING: This article contains graphic content and may affect those who have experienced sexual violence or know someone affected by it.

-Sierra, 34, is a frail woman with piercing eyes that stand out from her long jet-black hair — nervous, but determined to speak out about how she survived what she calls a hellish ordeal.
+Sierra, 34, is determined to speak out about how she survived what she calls a hellish ordeal.

-Raised by a mother who moved frequently between the United States and Akwesasne — a Mohawk reserve bordering Cornwall, Ont. — Sierra says she had a chaotic childhood, including being raped several times.
+Raised by a mother who moved frequently between the United States and Akwesasne — a Mohawk community bordering Cornwall, Ont. — Sierra said she had a chaotic childhood, including being raped several times.

 It was in Texas, at the age of 14, that she met the man who later sold her.

-The trafficker, twice her age and at first charming, began selling her to many clients, she says.
+The trafficker, twice her age and at first charming, began selling her to many clients, she said.

 The first time traumatized her forever.